stevenpickles/chocolatey-cricut-design-space/README.md

 ## Creating Nuget Package

-Clone the repository and use Chocolatey to create the package
+Clone the repository and use Chocolatey to create the package:

+    $ choco pack

 ## Testing Nuget Package